 - i.
 Any MCO that is in its first year of operation. - ii.
 Any MCO, after the first year of operation, that has been identified by the Department as needing to comply with the requirements described in paragraph b.
-The Department will make this b.
+The Department will make this iii.
+Any MCO operating a PACE program limited to reporting for that PACE program.

+b.
 Required Submission